15 week courses with weekly video lectures, assignments, quizzes, review sessions, and LIVE interaction with the course facilitator

 Interactive Music Theory Classroom Course I

-Registration for Spring Session of Course I now open
+Registration for Fall Session of Course I now open

 A 15 week online theory course, divided into 14 weeks of lessons and a final assessment week, Course I has manageable deadlines that allow you to work on assignments over the course of a week as your schedule allows.

 From the basics of pitch, scales, rhythm, and harmony, to the analysis of symphonic works, Etheory LIVE consists of two cumulative online courses (Course I & Course II) designed to help you understand and master music theory concepts.
 Taught by Dr. Steven Laitz, one of the world’s foremost music theorists, and assisted by Eastman course facilitators, these interactive courses provide assignment feedback, live class meetings, review sessions, and manageable deadlines that allow you to work on assignments on your weekly schedule.

 Once you have completed Etheory LIVE Course I, you will be able to:

 For more information about specific topics covered in this course, please click the Important Documents tab above.
 To learn more about Course II, click the link.

 Eastman School of Music does not offer credit for the course.
 Together, Etheory LIVE Course I & II meet and exceed New York State requirements for Music Theory 1 credit, and covers the content of most first year college music theory courses.
 All high school credit for this course should be issued through your school principal.